TNA Impact Wrestling TV preview: The lineup for Thursday's show - Pro Wrestling Dot Net

 -Xia Brookside vs. Tasha Steelz

+-Kushida vs. Trey Miguel vs. Laredo Kid vs. Mike Bailey vs. El Hijo del Vikingo vs. Jake Something in a scramble match for a shot at the X Division Title

+-“Grizzled Young Veterans” Zack Gibson and James Drake vs. Eric Young and Frankie Kazarian

-Powell’s POV: TNA Impact Wrestling airs Thursdays on AXS TV at 7CT/8ET with a replay at 10CT/11ET.
+Powell’s POV: A very nice lineup.
+TNA Impact Wrestling airs Thursdays on AXS TV at 7CT/8ET with a replay at 10CT/11ET.
 John Moore’s weekly TNA television reviews are available on Fridays along with my TNA Hit List and exclusive audio reviews for Dot Net Members (including our Patreon patrons).

 Be the first to comment